NoraEr/System_Prompt_Pipeline/README.md

 - **Guardrails**    : Provide additional behavioral guardrails

 This project helps you structure your system prompt using the Azure system message framework.
-The system prompt is broken down into four prompts following the recommeded **categories** as highlighted above.
+The system prompt is broken down into four prompts following the recommended **categories** as highlighted above.
 A YAML file declares the pipeline for the system prompts by defining the prompt for each category.

 # Improved reusability of system prompts applied to different use cases
 You may need to design a common system prompt for different use cases.